Bamboozle98/REU/README.md

 These version installations will be referenced in the miniconda setup instructions.

 # Instructions for Miniconda Setup
 Before you do anything, you need the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, and 2019.
 This download can be found at (https://visualstudio.microsoft.com/vs/community/).
-Note that you do not need any of the additional packages offered in the Visuall C++ Redistributable install, just install the barebones package.
+Note that you do not need any of the additional packages offered in the Visual C++ Redistributable install, just install the barebones package.
 You need this redistributable because some software packages used in this setup use the C++ language.

 Download miniconda (Miniconda3), conda version 23.3.1 (latest as of 6/6/2023).
 Check your version with 'conda -V' within the 'Anaconda Prompt (miniconda3)' powershell.
 Open the miniconda powershell by searching in the windows search bar for 'Anaconda Prompt (miniconda3).'
-Once open, input the following command to begin creating your python enviornment:
+Once open, input the following command to begin creating your python environment:

                        conda create --name #### python==3.9

-where '####' represents a name that you can assign to the python enviornment you are creating.
+where '####' represents a name that you can assign to the python environment you are creating.
-After your enviornment is created, run the following command to activate it within your powershell:
+After your environment is created, run the following command to activate it within your powershell:

                        conda activate ####

-Once the enviornment is running, run the following command to install CUDA and the cuDNN tool into the enviornment:
+Once the environment is running, run the following command to install CUDA and the cuDNN tool into the environment:

                        conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0